-As businesses take the recommended cautionary measures to prevent the spread of the disease, many Americans are concerned about the disruption of ‘business as usual’ as they implement strict work-from-home policies.
+As businesses take the recommended cautionary measures to prevent the spread of COVID-19, many Americans are concerned about the disruption of ‘business as usual’ as they implement strict work-from-home policies.
 These new standards are hindering the typical in-person business meetings we’ve used strategically for decades.
 Recent travel restrictions resulting from COVID-19 have further reduced our ability to host business meetings that include representatives from around the globe.

-- Host a webinar or go live on social channels such as Facebook, Instagram, or YouTube.
-Your followers will probably find a change in venue refreshing and will understand and value your social responsibility for not broadcasting from your usual location!
+- Hosting a webinar or broadcasting live on social channels such as Facebook, Instagram, or YouTube.
+Your followers will probably find a change in venue refreshing and will understand and value your social responsibility.

-- Stay in your pajama bottoms while using screen sharing tools like Skype, Google Hangout, Chime by Amazon, UberConference, Go to Meeting, etc. There are people that want to be able to work in their pajamas, and there are liars.
+- Meeting your customers where they are by using screen sharing tools like Skype, Google Hangout, Chime by Amazon, UberConference, Go to Meeting, etc. Do all you can to make business processes easy for your customers.
+You’ll be a hero.

 Marketing Methods You Should Already Be Using That Will Serve You Well During COVID-19

-- Draft templated responses to FAQs so your customer service team is prepared
+- Drafting responses to FAQs so your customer service team is prepared

-- Set up instant-reply messages with links to resources if you don’t have the capacity to respond to messages individually and immediately
+- Initiating instant-reply messages with links to resources if you don’t have the capacity to respond to messages individually and immediately

-- Use real-time Instagram DMs, FB messenger, etc.
+- Using real-time Instagram DMs, FB messenger, etc.

-- Set up a What’sApp business profile – it’s the most popular global business messenger app with 1.6 billion active users.
+- Developing a WhatsApp business profile – it’s the most popular global business messenger app with 1.6 billion active users.

 Email marketing gives you the opportunity to speak directly to people who are interested in hearing from your business.
-Your message waits for them in their inbox at a time that is convenient for them.
-Get ahead of the problem and don’t make it difficult for potential customers to find out if you are still operational at this time.
+Your message waits for them in their inbox for reading at a time that is convenient for them.

-It goes without saying that if you have a product or service that can be sold online and you AREN’T utilizing e-commerce, you are missing out on huge profit potential- and not just during a pandemic.
-Convenience is king, and the rise of services like UberEats, DoorDash, and a myriad of grocery delivery services show that even in a world without the threat of COVID-19, there is a large market of people who would rather pay for convenience than do it themselves.
+It should be apparent that if you have a product or service that can be sold online and you aren’t utilizing ecommerce, you are missing out on huge profit potential.
+Convenience is king, and the rise of services like UberEats, DoorDash, and a myriad of grocery delivery services show that even in a world without the threat of COVID-19, there is a large market of people who are prepared to pay for convenience.

 About the Author: